Sports sponsorship spend to pass $15bn in 2020

 Value Delivery for US Sports Sponsors by Channel (%)

 Yardley added: “Sports properties need to deliver better returns for their partners, and create digitally-led packages that attract brands from sectors that don’t spend significant amounts on sports sponsorship.
 In doing so, they’ll drive greater spend, and not from brands in ‘traditional’ sectors such as financial services and automotive, which combined accounted for over half of US sports sponsorship spend in 2019.”

 As a result of sports properties investing in and evolving their sponsorship businesses, Two Circles projects the amount being spent by brands on sports sponsorship will increase at a faster rate to hit $19.8bn in 2024, representing an average year-on-year growth of 6.1% between 2020 and 2024.
 The total value delivered to sponsors via digital channels will also grow to hit 17.3% by 2024.

 The data and analysis were first revealed at a Two Circles Breakfast Series event in New York on November 20.

-Note: ‘Sports sponsorship’ is defined as the relationship between a sports rights-holder (league, team, tournament, federation, governing body, athlete or venue) and a company through which the company receives marketing collateral in return for either financial or business services
+Note: ‘Sports sponsorship’ is defined a relationship between a US-based sports rights-owner (league, team, tournament, federation, governing body, athlete or venue) and a company through which the company receives marketing collateral in return for either a financial sum or business services